 Bosses of the world, this is what your employees really want.
-Your staff want to share their knowledge and think with you about how to tackle problems.
+Your staff wants to share their knowledge and think with you about how to tackle problems.
 But they also want appreciation.
 If time and again it turns out that there is no interest in what you say, think and know, you withdraw.
 Bosses should start understanding this very important fact.
 After all, what are your staff paid for and how can you use them to the maximum of their capabilities?

 So, here you have it once again, please take heed and make your own life a lot easier as well.

 But there is something more to this as well.
 Everyone has expectations, dreams and wishes.
 And certainly at work.
 When we enter into an employment contract, we make agreements about hard matters, such as salary, working hours, duration, options for whether or not to work from home, holidays, severance pay and many more.
-In fact, everyone should realize that this contract, at the basis of your future working time, is one of the most important parts of your relationship with the company.
+In fact, everyone should realize that this contract, on the basis of your future working time, is one of the most important parts of your relationship with the company.
 A solid contract can give you a sound basis for your working future, although it does not fully protect you against the tricks of the boss.

 Then the introduction phase follows.
 You will make your acquaintance with colleagues and the initiation in “our” ways, the ways of this particular company.

 During those first contacts there are mutual unspoken expectations.
-Expectations so self-evident that it never occurs to anyone to say them out loud.
+Expectations were so self-evident that it never occurs to anyone to say them out loud.
 It is normal.
 And this is exactly where things might go wrong.
 Here misunderstandings can arise and there could be a lack of understanding.
 A negative spiral develops and what remains is the question: What can I do to have a little fun here?
 Bosses will step into this void.

 If a boss is not paying attention to you, some action can and should be taken.
 However, one warning: striving for the ideal situation is an illusion and therefore a waste of time.
 Realize that you are simply forced to spend some of your time with that incomprehensible supervisor.
 Managers who are often emotionally illiterate.
-The only solution to make it more pleasant for yourself is to work on a second best situation.
+The only solution to make it more pleasant for yourself is to work on a second-best situation.
 Realizing this will make your work much more pleasant, but….

 How do you do that?

-By trying to understand you boss better.
+By trying to understand your boss better.
 In order to do that you will need to find out about his interests what is going on in his private life and at work; what is he being judged on.
 If you are willing and able to understand the needs and feelings of your manager, it helps you to see and experience the situation differently.
 This is no recipe for success, but for some of us this will definitely work.